AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 }
 ```

-or allocate memory on the heap.
+Another way is to allocate memory on the heap.

 ``` cpp
 void someFunction()